luigisaetta/my-speaker-recognition/README.md

 ## Speaker Recognition Service
-The Speaker Recognition Service provides you a set of functionalities to enable the recognition of a speaker from a short audio clip of his voice.
+The Speaker Recognition Service is an AI service that provides you a set of functionalities to enable the recognition of a speaker from a short audio clip of his voice.

 ### Features
 * A Deep Learning model to extract features (embeddings) from an audio file, with the voice of a speaker